 Employment Prospects and Salary Info

 The U.S. Bureau of Labor Statistics (BLS) categorizes portfolio managers and financial risk analysts under the broader career umbrella of financial analysts.
-According to the US Bureau of Labor Statistics (BLS), employment for financial analysts is expected to grow 12% between 2014 and 2024, which is faster than the national average for all occupations.
-The median annual wage for financial analysts was $80,310 in 2015.
+According to the US Bureau of Labor Statistics (BLS), employment for financial analysts is expected to grow 6% between 2018 and 2028, which is as fast as the national average for all occupations.
+The median annual wage for financial analysts was $85,660 in 2018.

 Master's degree program in investment management prepare graduates to apply for professional certifications in financial planning.
 Many students who graduate from a master's degree program in investment management go on to earn Certified Financial Advisor (CFA) credentials.
 In order to earn this designation, students must have the necessary work experience and pass an examination.
 With this credential, workers may increase their odds of promotion and earn higher salaries.